gregorygandy/gsettings-ansible-module/README.md

 # gsettings Ansible module
-An Ansible module for the GSettings API
+Ansible module for the GSettings API